Citizen access to records - advice for GP practices

 Will patients have to ask for access to new entries in their records?

-New users set up with online access will have the same level of access by default.
-Clinicians and other practice staff will, therefore, need to bear in mind that patients will be able to see what is written in new entries.
-There is more information on the new access arrangement from NHS digital.
+For existing patients already using online access or the NHS app, they will automatically see new information entered in their records.
+Clinicians and other practice staff therefore need to bear in mind that patients can see what is written in new entries.
+NHS Digital has more information on the new access arrangement.

 What information will patients have access to?